ephemeral-laboratories/red-rocket/docs/ComplexReflectionAndRefraction.md

 \end{align}
 $$

-And the law of refraction (Snell's Law) says that the $x$ components are equal:
+The law of refraction (Snell's Law) says that the $x$ components are equal:

 $$
 k_{tx} = k_{ix}